 Pricing requests are received by the Pricing Committee from various departments.
 Here are ways in which a pricing request is received by the Pricing Committee:

 2. A request is received from the Appeals Department.
-Typical requests received from the Business Appeals Coordinator consist of cases that have been received from an Administrative Law Judge (ALJ) or Quality Improvement Contractor (QIC) and need a fee for a service that has been determined to be payable.
+Typical requests received from Appeals consist of cases that have been received from an Administrative Law Judge (ALJ) or Quality Improvement Contractor (QIC) and need a fee for a service that has been determined to be payable.
 The majority of the time these services are Not Otherwise Classified (NOC) services that do not have a fee in the system.
-A fee is established by the Pricing Committee using the CMS guidelines based on RVU values and the fee is sent back to the Appeals Business Coordinator for pricing for that single claim.
+A fee is established by the Pricing Committee using the CMS guidelines based on RVU values and the fee is sent back to Appeals for pricing for that single claim.

-3. Pricing Request is received from the Research Analyst in the Medical Affairs Department.
+3. Pricing Request is received from one of the Research Analysts in the Medical Affairs Department.
 Typical requests are due to an inquiry (from a Medicare provider, drug manufacturer, or other Novitas customer) that is received requesting current fees for a procedure/drug or an inquiry that is requesting that a fee be changed, i.e. increased reimbursement.
 In these cases, all submitted documentation is presented to the Pricing Committee and is taken into consideration.
 Once a decision is made (i.e. setting of a procedure/drug code fee, increasing reimbursement of an already Contractor Priced code, or decision to not change the fee) this decision is sent back to the Medical Affairs Research Analyst who responds to the inquirer with the decision.